Fairness (machine learning): Causality-based metrics

 Causal fairness measures the frequency with which two nearly identical users or applications who differ only in a set of characteristics with respect to which resource allocation must be fair receive identical treatment.

 An entire branch of the academic research on fairness metrics is devoted to leverage causal models to assess bias in machine learning models.
 This approach is usually justified by the fact that the same observational distribution of data may hide different causal relationships among the variables at play, possibly with different interpretations of whether the outcome are affected by some form of bias or not.

 Kusner et al. propose to employ counterfactuals, and define a decision-making process counterfactually fair if, for any individual, the outcome does not change in the counterfactual scenario where the sensitive attributes are changed.
+Note that this is also categorized as a measure of individual fairness.
 The mathematical formulation reads: